Privacy Rights Clearinghouse

 - Select only major points or important details to include in your complaint.
 Not every contact by a debt collector amounts to an abusive practice.
 For instance, it is not necessary to include every telephone call made from a debt collector in your complaint letter -- unless the telephone calls are made at odd hours, are harassing, or are calls made to your employer after the collector has been informed that you are not permitted to accept such calls.

 - Summarize minor points.
 Frequent contacts that did not include abusive practices, may simply be noted in a summary statement.
 For example, "Between January 1 and February 1, the collection agency contacted me fifteen times."
-If you are unsure about what should be included in your complaint, review the prohibited practices under the FDCPA explained in Part 2 and Part 3 in this guide and in publications in the References section in Part 11.

-- Start your letter by giving the first date you were contacted by the collection agency.
+- Start your complaint by giving the first date you were contacted by the collection agency.
 This is a critical date.
 It can go a long way in supporting your complaint or lawsuit if the problem cannot be resolved otherwise.
 The original date of contact can establish, for example, that you have been attempting to resolve the problem directly with the collector for a long time.
 This date can also show that the collection agency did not, as required by law, follow up a telephone contact with a written notice within the five days required by law.

-- The tone of your letter should be business-like and to the point.
+- The tone of your complaint should be business-like and to the point.
 To hold the attention of the agency official or others who read your complaint, you should briefly state who, what, and when.
 Be concise.
 Simply explain the actions by the collector you feel were abusive and violations of the law.

 May I sue a collection agency?

 Yes.
 The FDCPA allows individuals and class action plaintiffs to sue in federal or state court within a year of the violation.
 Under the FDCPA, if you win, you may recover actual damages plus up to $1,000.
 Attorney fees and court costs may also be recovered.
 Members of a class action may recover actual damages plus a total of $500,000 or one percent of the net worth of the debt collector.
-Attachment A to this guide, www.privacyrights.org/fs/fs27plus.htm , may have information about collection laws in your state.

 May I tape record calls from the collector?